robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

             String name = names.get(selectedRow); // [:3:]
             UINavigationController navController = (UINavigationController)segue.getDestinationViewController(); // [:4:]
             EditingController editingController = (EditingController)navController.getVisibleViewController(); // [:5:]
-            editController.setNameToEdit(name, selectedRow); // [:6:]
+            editingController.setNameToEdit(name, selectedRow); // [:6:]
         }
     }
 ```

-[:1:] We fist check if we got the correct segue by checking the identifier.
+[:1:] We first check if we got the correct segue by checking the identifier.

 [:2:] Next, we fetch the currently selected row from the table view.